 Skip to main content

-The Firecrawl template gives you a fully self-hosted Firecrawl v2 API running inside a Rigbox workspace.
+The Firecrawl app recipe gives you a fully self-hosted Firecrawl v2 API running inside a Rigbox workspace.
 It comes pre-configured with everything you need to scrape and crawl websites at scale.

 What’s Included

-The workspace runs on 2 vCPU, 4 GB RAM, and 8 GB disk.
+The recipe provisions a complete Firecrawl stack: Firecrawl runs comfortably on 2 vCPU, 4 GB RAM, and 8 GB disk.

 Deploying Firecrawl

-The Firecrawl API key is generated automatically during deployment.
+The Firecrawl API key is generated automatically during installation.
 You can find it in the Usage tab of your app in the dashboard.

 Scraping a Page